ZouariOmar/hashhash-books/Cyber Security/doc/notes.md

 # Cyber Security Notes

 - "To outsmart a hacker, you need to think like one.", This is the core of "Offensive Security.
+- Ubuntu Server can run on systems with only 512MB of RAM!

 ## Terms